jac3km4/cet-typescript-template/README.md

 ### usage
 This template contains automatically generated bindings to most functions exposed by the game's scripting language.
 You can leverage them for auto-completion and error checking.
+I recommend use of VS Code for a good IDE experience.

 <img src="https://media.giphy.com/media/XcWYom9J9l4ipCKLnq/giphy.gif">